35percent/11tystarter/src/posts/aylesbury-phase-2b-financial-viability-assessments.md

 The viability assessment also sets the benchmark land value at £0, *'based on the development agreement between NHG and LB Southwark'*, which indicates that nothing has been paid for the land.
 If NHG had to pay for the land then this would increase the *'viability deficit'* and reduce profit.

-#### The Mayor gives an extra £13.72m
+#### The Mayor gives an extra £13.72m for 17 units

+The updated assessment also shows that the Mayor is giving NHG an extra £13.72m in affordable housing grant, raising it to £42.51m from £28.79m.
+The number of affordable units is also rising, but only by 17 units, which makes the cost of each additional unit £807,058 [^X].

-The updated viability assessment replaces the original assessment for the first version of the scheme.
+The nhe updated viability assessment replaces the original assessment for the first version of the scheme.
 The original assessment gave a profit level of 12.27%, and an expected profit of £29.94m.
 This is higher than the 5.22% and £13.5 in the revised assessment, and so looks like a drop in profit for NHG of £16.43m [^X].

 However, this loss is made up to a large extent by an increase in the money that NHG are getting from the Mayor to build affordable housing on Phase 2B.
 This is rising from £28.79m to £42.51m, helping to reduce the drop in profit to £2.71m [^X].